Quick Facts About Delaware County:

 - The rate of home ownership in Delaware County is 81.6 percent.
 The U.S. average is 62.9 percent.

-- Delaware County has been named the “Healthiest County in Ohio” by the Robert Wood Johnson Foundation for the last four years and for five of the last six years.
-In 2018, it was ranked the No. 12 healthiest county in the U.S. by U.S. News & World Report.
+- Delaware County has been named the “Healthiest County in Ohio” by the Robert Wood Johnson Foundation for 7 years running.
+In 2021, it was ranked the No. 17 healthiest county in the U.S. by U.S. News & World Report.